llimllib/obsidian-archive/link blog/2023/11/rustlings.md

 - It probably took me about 6 hours, in snatches here and there; it's a pretty short time investment.
 I think that's a good length.

 Overally, I really enjoyed it!
 A simple and satisfying way to get up to speed (a bit) in a foreign language.

+[my answers are here](https://github.com/llimllib/rustlings), in case that's interesting to anybody.